animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-For more information on {data-store-name}'s Cluster Configuration Service, see the {x-data-store-docs}/configuring/cluster_config/gfsh_persist.html\[product documentation\].
+For more information on GemFire's Cluster Configuration Service, see the {x-data-store-docs}/configuring/cluster_config/gfsh_persist.html\[product documentation\].